rhythmus-emulator/rparser/README.md

   * Row is resolution-based position, which is used while editing.
   * Beat is floating value position, which is used while playing.
   * Both of them are automatically filled when loading file.
-  * You can only modify Row, and beat value will be calculated using UpdateBeatData().
+  * You can only modify Row, and beat value will be automatically calculated.
-- Archive(Directory) file supported.
-  * You can only read charts, or read all files from archive.
-  * To modify chart save whole archive, you should read all files and keep it in memory.
-  * You can use resources(raw data) for playing, also.